Davenporten/fileSpecific/README.md

   - Does my logic work?
 Does the percentage mean what I think it means?
 Need some others to test it.

   - I had problems getting the total number of lines for each file, probably because I don't understand cat, while I was building this and I remedied it by just adding one to the total number of lines for each file.
 Is there some way to take care of this problem?

+Note: The commented out code at the bottom is for general file comparison.